-In summary, the inspectors saw that the residents in this centre were in receipt of high quality and safe care which was delivered by competent and well-informed staff.
-This care was effective in upholding the residents' rights and was ensuring that they were living in an environment and home that was as restraint free as possible with due regard to their health and safety and assessed needs.
+In summary, the inspector saw that the residents in this centre was in receipt of high quality and safe care which was delivered by well-informed staff.
+This care was effective in upholding the resident's rights and was ensuring that they were living in an environment and home that was as restraint free as possible with due regard to their health and safety and assessed needs.